isolver/ioHub/README.md

 to run it will fail, or that not all features are fully functional at this time.
 Please bear with us as we get the ioHub to a stable 'alpha' state.

+If you are looking to view the state of the source for the pyEyeTrackerInterface, it is in the ioHub.devices.eyeTrackerInterface folder of the module.
+The above comments apply to it as well at this time.

 #Overview

 The ioHub module is intended to be a standalone Python service that runs